 Yet, though the prophecies are there and fulfilled, the focus for many Jews has been looking forward to a political Messiah, one who would finally, irrevocably free them from conflict with other nations.
-In Jesus' time the Jews were under domination from the Romans.
+In Jesus' time, the Jews were under domination by the Romans.
 And many Jews were hoping that Jesus was the Messiah who would free them from the Roman government.

 "He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.
 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to his own way; and the LORD has laid on him the iniquity of us all."4

 Jesus came to pay for each person's individual sins, so that they could be forgiven... including the Jews.
 But they were not looking for a Messiah to pay for their sin.
 They wanted the Messiah who would come to rule the nations, which Jesus will do one day.